lzakharov/csv2md/README.md

   -H, --no-header-row   specify that the input CSV file has no header row.
                         Will create default headers in Excel format (a,b,c,...)
+  -O, --output-headings
+                        specify that the output should be headings -t HEADING_COL_INDEX, --heading-column HEADING_COL_INDEX
+                        index of the column to use as the top-level heading of each row -l HEADING_LEVEL, --heading-level HEADING_LEVEL
+                        heading level for the top-level heading of each row
 ```

 ## Running Tests